fafalone/UIRibbonDemoAdvanced/README.md

 -To avoid visual glitching on resizing the Form to larger sizes on Windows 10/11, set the Form HasDC property to  False.
 This will not affect anything else in 99% of apps, but see further details below or in the frmMain ReadMe for specifics and alternatives.

  ## Changelog
+(Version 4.0.3, 18 Feb 2025) Switched to alternate RGBToHSB algorithm from wqweto, since the original was overflowing in some cases.

 (Version 4.0.2, 18 Feb 2025) Minor adjustments to some string contents and build settings.
 No code or XML changes.

 (Version 4.0.1, 17 Feb 2025) Initial release of Advanced demo.